ozonesurfer/TiedotMartini1/README.md

-<h2>Under contruction</h2>
+<h2>Under construction</h2>
 This is an experimental website/web server written in Go (golang).
-It employs the Tiedot database system (which itself was wtitten in Go) and the Martini web package.
+It employs the Tiedot database system (which itself was written in Go) and the Martini web package.

 # Dependencies